Wangi Wangi

 PROFILE FAQ

-The performance of an area can significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-One notable project has been identified by AreaSearch as potentially impacting this area.
-Key projects include Wangi Power Station Redevelopment, Swansea Channel Permanent Dredging Solution, Rathmines Park Transformation, and South East Growth Area Plan, with the following list detailing those most likely to be relevant.
+Infrastructure changes significantly influence an area's performance.
+One major project is identified by AreaSearch as potentially impacting this region: Wangi Power Station Redevelopment, Swansea Channel Permanent Dredging Solution, Rathmines Park Transformation, and South East Growth Area Plan are key projects.
+The following details those likely to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.